 The hostnames can be URLs and Domain Name System (DNS) names.
 Whenever a website user tries to access a website that has a Multi-Domain SSL certificate, the browser of the user will check the SSL certificate to establish whether the URL of the address matches one of the Subject Name Alternative names that are contained within.
 If that is the case, then a secure connection will be initiated.

-A Multi-Domain SSL certificate is bound to protect up to 100 different domains and subdomains (depending upon the provider).
+A Multi-Domain SSL certificate is bound to protect up to 100 different domains and subdomains (depending on the provider).
 It is, therefore, the appropriate type of SSL for businesses that have multiple websites or run different versions of websites in various geographic locations.
 It will save on the costs that would have been spent to acquire a different type of SSL certificate for every website version and subdomain.
 It will also save you time that would have been wasted while renewing every single certificate for different domains and multi-Domains.

 Wildcard SSL Certificates